Asset health management

-Asset health management or (AHM) is the field of study which looks at how to manage the "health" of an asset or assets.
+In asset management, asset health management (AHM) is the field of study which looks at how to manage the "health" of an assets in a facility, system, or fleet.
 This often includes methods to establish asset health and effort to decide the appropriate actions to be taken to manage the assets' health.
 This also includes the discussion of health at end of life to ensure the asset's full life is used efficiently.

+AHM is used in an increasing number of industries, including electric power generation.

 Asset health management includes many different methods which can sometime overlap in their intended scope and methods.
 Asset health management has become a difficult field to discuss due to the use of the same acronym to describe multiple different approaches and the use of the same approach with different names.

-Asset health management can be considered a subset of Asset management

-Asset health management taxonomy

-Asset health management consists of multiple strategies and parts but a rough description is given as follows.